Posted on 01 Aug. 2018

-“We are regularly seeing people who have suffered from avoidable errors made by dentists, many of whom are overworked and have pressure to perform a certain number of procedures by their employers,” Ms Williams said.
+Slater and Gordon are regularly seeing people who have suffered from avoidable errors made by dentists, many of whom are overworked and have pressure to perform a certain number of procedures by their employers.

 This is an increasing problem, which can leave patients with significant health consequences following complications of some dental work.

-Ms Williams highlighted one particular case involving a Sydney woman whose regular dentist had recommended – on several occasions – that she have a wisdom tooth removed as he believed it would pose future problems.
+One particular case involves a Sydney woman whose regular dentist had recommended – on several occasions – that she have a wisdom tooth removed as he believed it would pose future problems.